Descartes's theorem: Statement

-Descartes' theorem is most easily stated in terms of the circles' curvatures.
+Descartes's theorem is most easily stated in terms of the circles' curvatures.
 The signed curvature (or bend) of a circle is defined as $k=\pm1/r$, where $r$ is its radius.
 The larger a circle, the smaller is the magnitude of its curvature, and vice versa.
 The sign in $k=\pm1/r$ (represented by the $\pm$ symbol) is positive for a circle that is externally tangent to the other circles.
 For an internally tangent circle that circumscribes the other circles, the sign is negative.
-If a straight line is considered a degenerate circle with zero curvature (and thus infinite radius), Descartes' theorem also applies to a line and three circles that are all three mutually tangent (see Generalized circle).
+If a straight line is considered a degenerate circle with zero curvature (and thus infinite radius), Descartes's theorem also applies to a line and three circles that are all three mutually tangent (see Generalized circle).

-For four circles that are tangent to each other at six distinct points, with curvatures $k_i$ for $i=1,\dots, 4$, Descartes' theorem says:
+For four circles that are tangent to each other at six distinct points, with curvatures $k_i$ for $i=1,\dots, 4$, Descartes's theorem says:

 If one of the four curvatures is considered to be a variable, and the rest to be constants, this is a quadratic equation.